wuxxin/salt-shared/desktop/README.md

 # desktop

-Installs and configures features you usually want to have for a working desktop
+Installs and configures features usually wanted for a working desktop

 ## Desktop Features